tfpauly/privacy-proxy/draft-private-access-tokens.md

 Mediators verify the proof for correctness as follows:

 1. Deserialize request_key_blind, yielding blind.
 If this fails, abort.
-1. Parse the final Np bytes of the request as request_signature.
+1. Parse the final 64 bytes of the request as request_signature.
 If this fails, abort.
 1. Parse request_key and check if it's a valid public key.
 If this fails, abort.
 1. Multiply CLIENT_KEY by blind, yielding a blinded key.
 If this does not match the blinded key from the request, abort.